Alfresco/alfresco-ng2-components/docs/core/buttons-menu.component.md

 </adf-buttons-action-menu>
 ```

-Notice that they need an icon and a label for the button inside a span tag.
+Notice that the buttons have an icon and a label for the button inside a `<span>` tag.
 They also make use of the Angular material directive `mat-menu-item`.

 ```html
 <button mat-menu-item (click)="event()">